Joining University of Western States means becoming part of a community of students from all over the world.

 DC Canadian Exchange Rate Scholarship

-International students from Canada enrolled in the doctor of chiropractic (DC) program are also eligible for the DC Canadian Exchange Rate Subsidy program.
-The international grant and DC Canadian Exchange Rate Subsidy program combined will provide a maximum of a 20 percent tuition reduction to eligible students maintaining a 2.5 cumulative GPA.
-The DC Canadian Exchange Rate Subsidy program is subject to modification based on quarterly reviews of the United States and Canadian exchange rate.
+International students from Canada enrolled in the doctor of chiropractic (DC) program are also eligible for the DC Canadian Exchange Rate Scholarship.
+The international grant and DC Canadian Exchange Rate Scholarship combined will provide a maximum of a 20 percent tuition reduction to eligible students maintaining a 2.5 cumulative GPA.
+The DC Canadian Exchange Rate Scholarship is subject to modification based on quarterly reviews of the United States and Canadian exchange rate.

 Optional Practical Training